We hope you enjoy their take on the most wonderful time of the year.

 Millie: Oh, yay, it’s my turn!
 OK, so here’s the thing.
 Gratitude.
 Don’t make fun of me, but I’m into it.
 To keep perspective and stay mentally healthy, I journal about it.
 And it helps.
 The world seems a little crazy and scary sometimes, so I just come back to all the people and good things I’m grateful for and it grounds me.
 And as soon as it hits November, I feel like other people are doing it too; it’s just in the air.
 That’s comforting to me, you know?

 Boo: That’s really cool and I do know.
-Not saying it explains your need to have spiced everything and the holiday music spotify playlist that you’re constantly cranking, but I feel what you’re saying.
+Not sure it explains your need to have spiced everything and the holiday music Spotify playlist that you’re constantly cranking, but I feel what you’re saying.
 Also, you hopefully get to see those people you’re so grateful for.
 Maybe hug them, take a walk, have a conversation that means something.

 Millie: OK, let’s not forget the food!
 Hello, gingerbread!
 Nice to see you, cranberry sauce.
 Oh, how I’ve missed you, sweet potatoes.
 It’s not any one thing—it’s everything.
 And I think I can explain the spiced whatnot—it recalls the smell in my parents’ house around the holidays, the feeling of warmth—it just takes me back.

 Millie: Hmmm.
 I love cranberries with everything—lemony salad with dried cranberries especially.
 Also, I love roasted butternut squash and brussel sprouts – those I like crispy with balsamic vinegar to be exact.
 Oh, and my mom can seriously make a pie.
 Multiple pies.
 Just get out of her way.

 Boo: Mmmmmm, pie.
 And her’s are the best.
 Did you purposely leave out turkey and other meat because of my vegetarianism?